Radiation Therapy Program

 RTT 3121.
 Clinical Simulation Lab II.

-Students are provided instruction and simulated practice in a controlled laboratory setting.
-This course provides instruction, demonstration and participation in immobilization, positioning and simulation with the aid of an anthropomorphic phantom.
-Students will learn aspects of simulation for basic treatment delivery applications.
+This course provides instruction and simulates practice in a controlled laboratory setting.
+Students are provided with instruction, demonstration and participation in immobilization, positioning and simulation with the aid of an anthropomorphic phantom.
+Students learn foundational clinical set-up skills, including simulation, basic treatment delivery, and image matching from which to build on during the directed clinical learning practicum course.

 Grade Mode: Standard Letter